50inthe314/new-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 >As a business owner, time is my most valuable asset.
 WPForms allow me to create smart contact forms with just a few clicks.
 With their pre-built form templates and the drag & drop builder, I can create a new form that works in less than 2 minutes without writing a single line of code.
 Well worth the investment.<br>
 > David Henzel - Co-founder of MaxCDN

+= Surveys & Polls =

+Along with contact form, you can also use WPForms to create surveys and polls.

+Our <a href="https://wpforms.com/addons/surveys-and-polls-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Survey plugin addon</a> comes with smart survey fields including likert scale, star ratings, multiple choice, Net Promoter Score (NPS), and more.

+WPForms offer the best-in class survey reporting.
+You can use our interactive reports to customize the graphs, export them for your presentations, and even display the aggregate results to your users.

+The best part about WPForms survey reports is that it can retroactively work on any old contact form created with WPForms.

+You can also use the surveys & polls addon to easily create a poll on your site.
+Our poll feature offers real-time reports, so you can share poll results with the user immediately after they submit their vote.

+Just like the contact form, you can embed your surveys and polls inside any post, page, or widget area in WordPress.

+= Payment Form, Donation Form, Booking Form, and More =

+While WPForms started out as a contact form plugin, it has evolved into a powerful forms solution that you can use to create a payment form, donation form, registration form, online booking form, and more.

+WPForms integrates with both PayPal and Stripe to make it easy for you to accept credit card payments online.
+It even comes with a signature field to collect user signature on your WordPress forms.

+You can do all of this while still using the same easy-to-use contact form builder that's loved by over 1 million users.

+>I am so impressed with this plugin.
+I decided to give it a shot over some of the other form plugins, and I am so glad I did.
+It works well, is so easy to use and customize.
+The support is amazing on top of it all.
+I got the pro version because I was so pleased.
+Highly recommend.<br>
+> Micky73 - WordPress user

 = Easy to Customize and Extend =

 You can easily customize your contact forms with our section dividers, HTML blocks, an custom CSS.